cmakkaya/nexus-installing-and-using/README.md

 # nexus-installing-and-using
-to use for nexus article
+to use in nexus article